opensecuritycontroller/opensecuritycontroller.org/plugins/osgi_plugin.md

 </plugin>
 ```

-Note that this task has been configured to put all of the compile and runtime dependencies in the `plugin` sub-folder of the build output.
+>Note: This task has been configured to put all of the compile and runtime dependencies in the `plugin` sub-folder of the build output.
 This collection step is a key reason why dependency scopes must be carefully managed.
 We must also make sure to add our plugin implementation project as a dependency so that the maven-dependency-plugin has some dependencies to gather:
 ```xml
 <dependency>